Thokko/alx-pre_course/0x01-git/README.md

-“my second commit”
+“my second commit it is”
-"Up to date with co-workers"